FAQ

 Institutional merit policies, award amounts, and stacking rules change.
 We pull from the school's own financial aid pages and Common Data Set filings at the time we research your playbook, and every claim is dated and sourced.
 If a school updates its policy after we deliver, the playbook represents the rules at the time of research.
 For high-impact changes, families can request a free update within 30 days.

-Every school's own financial aid page, the Common Data Set filings each school publishes, the Department of Education's College Scorecard, the College Board, named scholarship organizations' own application materials, and verified institutional merit databases.
-Multi-model AI research surfaces candidates; human verification confirms every dollar amount, threshold, and stacking rule against the source.
+Every school's own financial aid page, the Common Data Set filings each school publishes, the Department of Education's College Scorecard, the College Board, named scholarship organizations' own application materials, and our verified institutional merit database.
+Multiple research passes surface candidates and check each finding against current school policies, scholarship rules, deadlines, and stacking limits.
+AI summaries are inputs, not final evidence.
+When a rule is unclear, we label it instead of pretending it is certain.

 Yes.
-Intake responses are stored in a database with row-level security and accessed only by the analyst working on your playbook.
-We don't sell your data, don't use it for advertising, and don't share it with anyone outside the team writing your playbook.
+Intake responses are stored in a database with row-level security, accessed only by the automated research pipeline that generates your playbook, and never used for advertising.
+We don't sell your data or share it outside of the systems that build your playbook.
 Full details are in our Privacy Policy.

 Question we didn’t answer?
 Send us a noteand we’ll add it to the list.
 Or see a real sample playbookif you’re ready to evaluate the deliverable.